IanShiii/Red-Robot-2025/README.md

 The repository is organized as follows:

--   `src/`: Contains the main source code files (`.cpp`).
+-   `src/`: Contains the implementation files (`.cpp`).
-    -   `main.cpp`: The entry point of the program, containing the primary robot loop.
+    -   `main.cpp`: The entry point of the program.
+It initializes all subsystems and contains the main robot loop.
-    -   `drivetrain.cpp`: Implementation for the robot's drivetrain and movement functions.
-    -   `controller.cpp`: Implementation for handling input from the remote controller.
-    -   `autons/`: Directory containing specific autonomous routines.
+    -   `subsystems/`: Directory containing the implementation for each robot subsystem (e.g., `drivetrain.cpp`, `elevator.cpp`).
 -   `include/`: Contains all header files (`.hpp`).
-    -   `drivetrain.hpp`: Header for the drivetrain.
-    -   `controller.hpp`: Header for the controller.
-    -   `auton.hpp`: Header for autonomous functions.
+    -   `subsystems/`: Directory containing the header files for each robot subsystem.
+        -   `subsystem.hpp`: A base class that defines the common interface for all subsystems.
     -   `pins.hpp`: Defines all microcontroller pin assignments for motors, sensors, and other peripherals.
     -   `settings.hpp`: Contains global settings, constants, and tuning variables for the robot.
 -   `lib/`: For local project libraries.
 Dependencies are primarily managed by PlatformIO in `platformio.ini`.